plafer/plafer.github.io/_posts/2016-01-25-benefits-of-learning-c.md

 header-img: "img/post-c.jpg"
 ---

-For most of my life, I've used computers for basic everyday things: write papers for school, browse the internet, play games, etc. Although I was very comfortable with the user interface provided by Windows and its various applications like most kids born in the '90s, I didn't have a clue of what was going on under the hood.
-When I got to choose a university program two years ago, I decided to enroll in software engineering by pure fascination of how computers work and how to manipulate them with what they called programming languages.

-Why am I rambling about all of this, you ask?
-Bear with me, we'll get there.

-Like most other computer science undergrad in North America, I was taught Java as a first programming language.
+As an undergraduate in a computer science program, I was taught Java as a first programming language.
 There's been some discussion as to if this is a good or bad thing.
 However, whether Java should or shouldn't be taught as a first programming language, or whether universities should or shouldn't include C in their curriculum is not the purpose of this article.
 Instead, it will focus on the benefits of learning C complementary to the concepts acquired from learning Java.

-As I got comfortable with Java, I realized that it was too abstract of a language to use as a tool to learn how computers work under the hood.
-I wanted to play with *bytes*.
-So I went on to learn C, and *wow*, this has been my greatest computer revelation up to this point, followed by my operating systems course.

-Still reading?
-Good.
-But before we continue, I'll introduce some related discussion that is taking place here and there on the internet.
+Before we get there, I'll introduce some related discussion that is taking place here and there on the internet.

 # Discussion